This blog was written by the 2025 Budgeting Committee: Rachel Boere, Asmita Rawat, Odhiambo Otieno, and Zuhura Ahmadi Shaweji

-Building sustainable financial systems is challenging as a youth-led organisation.
-As youth leaders, we do not always have the years of experience to inform how to create budgets, the long-term perspective for financial decision-making, or the highly structured processes that our external partners and systems require of us.
-Simultaneously, so many of the mainstream financial models we see around us reflect the top-down, extractive, and capitalist systems that we are actively trying to work against.
+As a youth-led organisation, building sustainable financial systems is vital but can also be a challenging task.
+We, like many youth leaders, do not always have the years of practical experience on how to tailor budgets that better suit our needs, nor the long-term perspective for financial decision-making or the highly structured processes that our external partners and systems require.
+Simultaneously, many of the mainstream financial models we encounter reflect the top-down, extractive, and capitalist systems that we are actively working against.

-Despite this, over the past six years, our financial infrastructure at Youth4Nature has blossomed, both in the stability of our practices and in how they embody our values.
-We are proud of how far we have come, and how we have harnessed some of these challenges into unique opportunities to build financial systems that work for us, the lived experiences and knowledge of the global team and communities, and the world we are trying to grow.
-So often, this work happens behind the scenes, but today we want to highlight some of our top tips for you!
-If you’re a youth organiser, leading a climate or nature project, or just interested in how a global, youth-led organisation is grounding our financial operations, here are four practices that have helped us over the years.
+Despite this, over the past six years, our financial infrastructure at Youth4Nature has flourished, both in terms of stability and in how it embodies our values.
+We are proud of how far we have come, and how we have harnessed some of these challenges into unique opportunities to build financial systems that work for us, the lived experiences and knowledge of our global team and communities, and the world we are trying to grow.
+So often, this work happens behind the scenes, but today we want to highlight our top tips for you!
+If you are a youth organiser, leading a climate or nature project, or just interested in how a global, youth-led organisation is grounding its financial operations, here are four practices that have helped us over the years.

 1. Dreaming big & being Realistic (Dream + Floor Budgets)

-We love to dream big - envisioning the ultimate version of what a project can look like.
-This has often left us with very large budgets for projects that were hard to fundraise for, stalling projects that could still have an important impact on nature and climate, even at a reduced scale.
-So, we initiated a tiered approach to budget development:
+We love to dream big!
+Always envisioning what the ultimate version of a project can look like.
+This often left us with very large budgets for projects that were hard to fundraise for, stalling projects that could still have an important impact even at a reduced scale, so we initiated a tiered approach to budget development:

-• Dream budget: Our upscaled version - what we’d love to have if resources weren’t limited to really make a splash
+Dream budget: Our upscaled version - what we’d love to have if resources were unlimited, really making a splash

-The idea is to dream big and reach the sky while still keeping our feet on the ground, to be prepared, no matter the availability of resources, which change so much and so drastically depending on political, economic, and social landscapes.
-This practice has benefited us in so many ways:
+The idea is to dream big and reach for the sky while still keeping our feet on the ground.
+This ensures we are prepared no matter the availability of resources, which changes so much and so drastically depending on political, economic, and social landscapes.
+This practice has benefited us in many ways, including:

-• Encouraging our youth team to reflect on what is needed vs. what is wanted to deliver a project, while still maintaining an abundance mindset.
+Encouraging our youth team to reflect on what is needed vs. what is wanted to deliver a project, harnessing an abundance perspective.

-• Relieving pressure from our fundraising team, who can focus on meeting floor goals for various projects instead of chasing dream budget goals.
+Relieving pressure from our fundraising team, who can focus on meeting floor fundraising goals for various projects before chasing dream budget goals.

 2. Transparency through collaborative decision-making (Budgeting Committee)

-Making financial decisions that impact a team of 20-30 people, 6-figure budgets, and all of our project delivery is difficult and scary to do alone.
+Making financial decisions just for yourself can be difficult and scary.
+Now imagine making 6-figure budget decisions that impact a team of 20-30 people and all of our project delivery.
 What if you make the wrong decision?
-How do you accurately consider what all the projects need, all team members?
+How do you accurately consider all the projects and all team members' needs?
 When is information useful to share, and when is it too technical?
-These were just some of the questions we were grappling with until we introduced our Budgeting Committee.
+Those were just some of the questions we were grappling with until we introduced our Budgeting Committee.

 The Y4N Budgeting Committee is a group of staff and volunteers representing different global regions and projects at Y4N, who share the responsibility of making financial decisions that align with our organisational values, meet our team’s needs, and help us grow sustainably.
 The main tasks the Budgeting Committee is responsible for include:

-Over 3 years, the Budgeting Committee has built trust, accountability, and transparency into our financial practices at Y4N, solidifying the “why” behind every financial decision.
-Additionally, with rotating membership on the committee, different team members have the opportunity to practice these financial skills, which they can then apply to their own local initiatives and communities.
+Over the last three years, the Budgeting Committee has built trust, accountability, and transparency into our financial practices, solidifying the “why” behind every financial decision.
+Additionally, with rotating membership on the committee, different team members have the opportunity to practice these financial skills, which they can then apply in their own local initiatives and communities.

 3. Removing barriers to access for global volunteers (Global Ambassador Support Fund)